Eunice Lumsden

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

-If you join our full-time Early Childhood Studies degree at Northampton, you will receive a laptop when your course begins*.
+If you join our full-time degree, you will receive a laptop when your course begins*.
 The laptops are built to a bespoke custom specification ideal for use in the seminar room, collaborative group work or studying at home.

 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.